 It’s nice to know that one of the health benefits of neem is its ability to reduce inflammation.

 This is the best health benefit on the list for me.

 What is yours?

-It may be hard to find the actual neem plant in your area, but I think it’s becoming popular now and there are plenty of neem supplements sold online.
+It may be hard to find the actual neem plant in your area, but I think it’s becoming popular now, and there are plenty of neem supplements sold online.

 Using neem oils and paste will also be good for me as I can apply it to my joints.

 Like any other thing that may affect your health, you should always seek the advice of your doctor or other medical professional.

 If you like this article and know someone who can benefit from it, please share it.
-Thank you!